cbeauchesne/campui/README.md

 3. `pip install -r requirements.txt` :  install all dependencies
 4. `python manage.py migrate` : create tables in DB
 5. `python manage.py createsuperuser` : create first admin user
-6. `python manage.py runserver` : got to http://localhost:3000, it will be able to use your backend.
-Enjoy :wink:
+6. `python manage.py runserver` : got to http://localhost:3000, it will be able to use your backend. :tada:

 ### Develop
 * When `gulp` is running, modify whatever on app/
 * When `python manage.py runserver` is running, modify whatever in api/
 * `guild build` : Build web app.
-Test it on http://localhost:8000
+Test it on http://localhost:8000 :tada:
-* Enjoy :wink: